jbogdani/BraDyCMS/docs/protectedtags.md

 ### How can I enable user registration?

 If needed some content (tags) can be protected from generic unlogged users, while still available for registered users.
 If the **User registration is enabled** for one or more protected tags, then users can register on the website using an email address as username.
-The system will send a verification code in the user's mailbox that can be used to complete the registration and access the protected pages.
+Here, two options are available: **Ask for email confirmation** and **Don't Ask for email confirmation**.
+If the first option (default option) is selected the system will send a verification code in the user's mailbox that can be used to complete the registration and access the protected pages.
 No need for admins is required.
+If the second options is selected users will automatically log in.

 You can easily enable this feature by adding few information for each **tag** in the **Enable user's registration** section of the plugin:
 - **Email address** will be used as the *FROM* address in the email message sent for the confirmation to the user.
 This recipient will receive a copy of the email message sent to the user.
 - **Subject** will be used as the subject of the email messagge.
-- **Text** will be used as the body of the messagge. **Do not forget** to use the placeholders `%email%` and `%code%`, that will be automatically replaced with the user's email address and the confirmation code.
+- **Text** will be used as the body of the messagge. **Do not forget** to use the placeholders `%name%`, `%email%` and `%code%`, that will be automatically replaced with the user's email address and the confirmation code.

 ---